LiorSinai/liorsinai.github.io/_posts/2020-10-29-finite-state-machines.md

 tags:	'regex, finite state machines'
 ---

 _I recently solved a particular kind of puzzle, nonograms, using finite state machines for regex matching.
 This is a very efficient way to do regex matching and in fact formed the basis of the first regex matchers.
-But finite state machines have since been replaced with more versatile but slower backtracking algorithms._
+Finite state machines have since been replaced with more versatile but slower backtracking algorithms.
+Here is one case however where the older method works better._

 _Update 3 December 2022: edits to the text and updated the code._